 So to sum up, while the series itself is incredible–inventive, adventurous, emotional, even beautiful–the best thing about these books is that it gave my daughter and me something to enjoy together and discuss.
 Though we have to do it in whispers, because our enjoyment has gotten my husband’s interest piqued, and we don’t want to spoil anything for him.

 Though I’ve been saying all through the reviews for this that the book is not overtly Christian–and it’s not–there was a message in this book that I really appreciated.
 And I just have to say that I think it’s okay to be jealous about someone else being allowed to literally directly encounter God, and you’re not invited.
 I can’t recommend this book enough to readers of all ages, and particularly suggest that reading it along with your kids, or even out loud to your kids, might just provide hours, days, weeks of great bonding time.

 Thank you so much to Netgalley and WaterBrook & Multnomah for providing me a copy of this book to review.

 **Note: This book has been out since 2014, but a new hardcover edition will be released Sept 15, 2020, with a beautiful new cover and new illustrations inside.

-Find out more about The Monster in the Hollows
+Find out more about The Warden and the Wolf King

 If you’ve read this book, or read it in the future, feel free to let me know what you think!